-It is important to emphasize that the distribution of the angular error has zero mean direction and constant variance across observations.
+It is important to emphasize that the angular error does not follow any particular distribution and has zero mean direction and constant concentrations across observations.
 Consequently, the only parameters requiring estimation are those associated with the M\"{o}bius transformation.
 This modeling framework thus constitutes a \textit{semi-parametric torus-to-torus regression model}, combining the flexibility of nonparametric error modeling with a parametric structure for the regression function.